reith/declarative-cluster-management/ARTIFACT_EVALUATION.md

 # Requirements

-- docker
+- Docker

 # Artifact goals

-We will reproduce the key results from the Kubernetes scheduler evaluation in section 6.1.
+We will reproduce key results from the Kubernetes scheduler evaluation in section 6.1.
-Given that some of the experiments were run on a 500 node AWS cluster in the paper, we will use the simulation set up described in the "effect of increased cluster sizes" experiment to run DCM on a single host.
-We will reproduce Table 1, and figures 13, 14 and 15, but for DCM and with sufficient fidelity.
+Given that some of the experiments were run on a 500 node AWS cluster in the paper, we will use the simulation set up described in the "effect of increased cluster sizes" experiment to run DCM on a single host (we cannot run the baseline Kubernetes scheduler this way).
+We will reproduce Table 1, and figures 13, 14 and 15 for DCM.

 # Instructions to produce results